Skip to content

 Why the 4Cs Matter — and Which One Matters Most

 The 4Cs — Cut, Colour, Clarity, and Carat — were developed by the GIA as a universal language for describing diamond quality.
-They are useful, but they are not equally important, and treating them as such leads to poor purchasing decisions.
 Cut is the factor that most determines how beautiful a diamond looks in real life.
-Colour and clarity affect the stone's appearance at different levels depending on the grade.
-Carat is a measure of weight, not size, and is frequently misunderstood.
+The practical approach is to allocate your budget in the same order: Cut first, then Colour, then Clarity, with Carat weight determined last.

 Cut

-Cut is the most important of the 4Cs for a round brilliant diamond and the factor with the most direct impact on beauty.
-A well-cut diamond returns light efficiently — it appears bright, lively, and sparkly across different lighting conditions.
-A poorly-cut diamond looks dull, flat, or dark in the centre, regardless of its colour or clarity grades.
+Cut is the most important of the 4Cs for a round brilliant diamond.
+A well-cut diamond returns light efficiently — it appears bright, lively, and sparkly.
+A poorly-cut diamond looks dull or dark in the centre, regardless of its colour or clarity grades.
+For round brilliants, the GIA grades cut as Excellent, Very Good, Good, Fair, or Poor.
+An Excellent cut is the target.

 Colour

-The metal choice affects which colour grades are worth prioritising.
-In platinum or white gold, a near-colourless stone (G or H) is largely indistinguishable from a D-F stone to the naked eye — the white metal reflects into the stone and masks the difference.
-In yellow gold, a G or H stone can appear whiter than expected because the contrast with the warm metal makes the stone read cooler.
-Rose gold works similarly.
-The implication is that spending to reach D or E in a yellow or rose gold setting is rarely money well spent.
+The GIA colour scale runs from D (colourless) to Z (light yellow or brown).
+In platinum or white gold, a near-colourless stone (G or H) is largely indistinguishable from a D-F stone to the naked eye.
+Spending to reach D or E in a yellow or rose gold setting is rarely money well spent.

 Clarity